 a few quick tips before getting started

-- Make sure to generously spray the pan with a flour-based baking spray before adding the batter.
+- Generously spray the pan with a flour-based baking spray before adding the batter.
 It will help removing the coffee cake after it’s been baked.

 - If you don’t have any cinnamon sugar on hand, it is VERY easy to make!
 The ratio is up to you, but a good one for this coffee cake recipe would be 1 part cinnamon to 3 parts sugar.
 Whatever leftover amount you have left, save it in a small airtight container or jar and use it for other recipes!

-- This chocolate chip sour cream coffee cake is really best served slightly cooled, but still warm.
+- This is really best served slightly warm.
 If you have leftovers, you can always heat up a square or two in the microwave for 15-30 seconds.

 Served warm or cooled, this Chocolate Chip Sour Cream Coffee Cake is a winner with its light and fluffy cake topped with generous amounts of semi-sweet chocolate chips and cinnamon sugar.
 Make it for a new neighbor, friends, co-workers, or for a nice lazy weekend!